austinvernsonger/Robert-Morris-University---Project-Management/chapter-1.md

 -   When projects are successful, everybody wins!

-1. Consider a project in which you are currently involved (or in which you have recently been involved).
+13. Consider a project in which you are currently involved (or in which you have recently been involved).

-2. Describe the objectives, scope, schedule, cost, and any assumptions made.
+a.
+Describe the objectives, scope, schedule, cost, and any assumptions made.

-3. Where are you in the project life cycle?
+b.
+Where are you in the project life cycle?

-4. Does this project have a baseline plan?
+c.
+Does this project have a baseline plan?
 If yes, describe it.
 If not, create it.

-5. Are you or is anyone else monitoring the progress of the project?
+d.
+Are you or is anyone else monitoring the progress of the project?
 If so, how?
 If not, how could you do so?

-6. Describe some unexpected circumstances that could jeopardize the success of the project.
+e.
+Describe some unexpected circumstances that could jeopardize the success of the project.

-7. Describe the anticipated benefits of the project.
+f.
+Describe the anticipated benefits of the project.